 Other things to do Copenhagen

 The above list should make for a great trip to the Danish capital.
 However if you have the time there are plenty of other things to do in Copenhagen.
-If you enjoy amusement parks you can visit Tivoli Gardens which is a famous one in the centre of the city.
-Close to Nyhavn is the Royal Palace of Amalienborg.
+For example if you enjoy amusement parks you can visit Tivoli Gardens.
+It is a famous one in the centre of the city.
+Another spot of interest, close to Nyhavn, is the Royal Palace of Amalienborg.
 You can watch the changing of the guards there at Noon.
-The Danish Parliament is located at Christiansborg Palace and an interesting place to check out if you like architecture.
+And the Danish Parliament is located at Christiansborg Palace and is an interesting place to check out if you like architecture.

 You can fly into Copenhagen’s Kastrup Airport and easily take a train to reach the city.
 Once there you can get around using the S-train and metro.
 Once in the city centre you can walk or cycle around the main tourist sites without too much hassle.
 The city also has rail links to Sweden (see below) and Germany.

 Just a quick note here that booze is expensive in Denmark!
 Though oddly enough as it’s even more expensive in Sweden there are a fair amount of visitors from there on a drinking mission.
 An average pint will cost you over £6 / $6.25.
-You may wish to avoid the booze and focus on the other things to do in Copenhagen.
+Therefore you may wish to avoid the booze and focus on the other things to do in Copenhagen.
 But as I mentioned the meat packer district is fun night out.
 So if you do drink perhaps keeping a bit of cash aside for a few drinks is recommended.

 My recommended hostel here is Copenhagen Downtown Hostel.
 It has an excellent location and is a big hub for backpackers.
 With a large social area complete with bar it’s easy to meet people here.
 Though there can be a bit of a party atmosphere so you may want somewhere a bit quieter if you’re not feeling social.
 Private rooms can be pretty expensive in Copenhagen.
 Dorms though are generally in line with other Western Europe countries.